embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 Driver authors should use `DrawTarget` exported by the [`embedded-graphics-core`](https://crates.io/crates/embedded-graphics-core) crate to integrate with embedded-graphics.

 `DrawTarget` now uses an associated type for the target color instead of a type parameter.
+As this can be a limitation versus older code which implements `DrawTarget` for e.g. `C: Into<Rgb565>`, the `color_converted` method can be used to create a draw target which converts the drawable's color format to the display's color format.

-`DrawTarget`s have an additional bound on the `Dimensions` trait, however it is recommended that `OriginDimensions` is implemented instead, as the target display's origin usually starts at `(0, 0)`. `Dimensions` is automatically implemented for `OriginDimensions`.
+The `DrawTarget` trait now has an additional bound on the `Dimensions` trait to replace the removed `size` method.
+By using the `Dimensions` trait the drawable area of a draw targets can be positioned freely and is no longer limited to start in the origin at `(0, 0)`.
+But for display drivers it is recommended that the drawable area does start at `(0, 0)`.
+To simplify implementation and provide a type level guarantee that the drawable area starts at the origin ,`OriginDimensions` can be implemented instead of `Dimensions`.
+The `Dimensions` trait is automatically implemented for all types that implement `OriginDimensions`.

 For example, the `SSD1306` driver using the on/off `BinaryColor` would change as follows: